ralphm10/CV/README.md

 - Obtained a 2:1
 - Included a one year placement in industry

-#### Any other qualifications
+#### Other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- A-levels in Media Studies (A), Business Studies (B), English Language (B)
+- 10 GCSEs including A* in German, double A in combined sciences and A in maths

 ## Experience

-**QVC UK** (May '11 - June '20)
+####**QVC UK** (May '11 - June '20)
-*Merchandise Planner*
-- Any experience relevent to software development
+*Merchandise Planner / Category Merchandiser*
+- Responsible for a number of product categories with annual turnover of up to £60m, including IT & electronics, cosmetics, and jewellery
+- As category merchandiser, worked in a new function at QVC that was integral in the development and refinement of tools and processes to plan and forecast sales and margin across different channels

-**BHS** (April '10 - May '11)
+####**BHS** (April '10 - May '11)
 *Junior Merchandiser*
-- Any experience relevent to software development
+- Worked with buying team on the bathroom department to plan and develop a profitable range which was presented to senior management and implemented
+- Managed, provided coaching and supported the development of an Assistant Merchandiser and an Associate

-**House of Fraser** (October '07 - April '10)
+####**House of Fraser** (October '07 - April '10)
-*Junior Merchandiser*
+*Assistant Merchandiser*
-- Any experience relevent to software development
+- Created various tools in excel to monitor department performance at store and item level
+- Took initiative by organising regular forecasting meetings with suppliers to ensure continuity of supply through key trading periods and minimise out of stocks

-**Woolworths** (October '05 - October '07)
+####**Woolworths** (October '05 - October '07)
 *Inventory Analyst / Junior Inventory Manager*
-- Any experience relevent to software development
+- Worked on the largest department in Woolworths, with annual turnover of over £100m
+- Created detailed intake plans for seasonal product and collaborated with colleagues in Hong Kong buying office and UK distribution centres to ensure planned intake did not exceed capacity

+####**Unilever** (October '05 - October '07)
+*Category Development Analyst (Industrial Placement)*
+- Provided support for a team of account managers in producing management reports, on the largest UK customer account (Asda)
+- Was integral in the development and implementation of a new management database information system based on Business Objects platform

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+I am passionate about food, music, film and travel, and enjoy watching sports including football, cricket and NFL.
+I gain more pleasure through experiences than things and prefer the new to the familiar.
+I express my creativity through cooking.